Michaelangel007/apple2_hgr_font_tutorial/README.md

     383:60
 ```

 This is a little clunky but it is progress.
-Let's write the new SetCursorColRow() version with the CursorRow() inlined so we don't have to use a JSR.
+Let's write the new SetCursorColRow() version with the SetCursorRow() inlined so we don't have to use a JSR.

 ```assembly
     ; FUNC: SetCursorColRow( col, row )